-The Company purchases laundry, drycleaning machines, boilers and the other products from a number of manufacturers and suppliers.
-Two of these manufacturers accounted for approximately 35% and 15%, respectively, of the Company's purchases for the year ended June 30, 2011.
-These manufacturers accounted for approximately 22% and 21%, respectively, of the Company's purchases for the year ended June 30, 2010.
-The major manufacturers of the products sold by the Company are Pellerin Milnor Corporation, Chicago Dryer Company and Cleaver Brooks Inc. Historically, the Company has not experienced difficulty in purchasing products it distributes, and believes it has good working relationships with those from which it purchases products.
+The Company purchases laundry, drycleaning machines, boilers and other products from a number of manufacturers and suppliers.
+Two of these manufacturers accounted for approximately 35% and 24%, respectively, of the Company's purchases for fiscal 2012.
+These manufacturers accounted for approximately 35% and 15%, respectively, of the Company's purchases for fiscal 2011.
+The major manufacturers of the products sold by the Company are Pellerin Milnor Corporation, Chicago Dryer Company, American Dryer Corp, Cleaver Brooks Inc., Fulton Boiler Works, Inc. and Unipress Corporation.
+Historically, the Company has not experienced difficulty in purchasing products it distributes, and believes it has good working relationships with those from which it purchases products.

-While the Company has a formal contract with only a few of the manufacturers of the products sold by it, it has established long-standing relationships with these manufacturers.
+While the Company has a formal contract with only a few of the manufacturers of the products sold by it, it has established longstanding relationships with these manufacturers.
 The Company's management believes its relationships with manufacturers and suppliers provide the Company with a substantial competitive advantage, including exclusivity for certain products in certain areas and favorable prices and terms.
 The loss of certain of these vendor relationships could adversely affect the Company's business.

 Due to special options and features on most of the larger and more expensive equipment ordered by customers, in most instances, the Company purchases the equipment sold by it after its receipt of the orders from its customers.
-However, the Company also maintains an inventory of more standardized and smaller physical sized equipment that often require more rapid delivery to meet customer needs.
+However, the Company also maintains an inventory of more standardized and smaller physical sized equipment that often requires more rapid delivery to meet customer needs.
 The Company's close working relationship with its manufacturers and suppliers enables the Company to adjust orders and delivery schedules rapidly and efficiently to reflect any change in customer demands.

-The Company's current bank revolving credit facility includes a \$250,000 foreign exchange subfacility for the purpose of enabling the Company to mitigate its currency exposure, through spot foreign exchange and forward exchange contracts, with respect to certain equipment it imports.
-There were no open foreign exchange contracts at either June 30, 2011 or 2010.
+The Company's current bank revolving credit facility includes a \$250,000 foreign exchange contract subfacility for the purpose of enabling the Company to mitigate its currency exposure, through spot foreign exchange and forward exchange contracts, with respect to certain equipment it imports.
+There were no open foreign exchange contracts as of June 30, 2012 and 2011.